KKamalt/AngularJS_training_zeomega/README.md

 2. **Searching Products**: Use the search bar to filter products by name.
 3. **Managing the Cart**: Products can be added to the cart by clicking the "Add to Cart" button next to each product in the list.
 In the shopping cart section, you can adjust the quantity of each item or remove it entirely.

-## IMP : Please make note that  don’t run this through the live server since it’s auto-refresh feature will effect the funtionality of the cart related Data
+## IMP : Please make note that  don’t run this through the live server since it’s auto-refresh feature will effect the funtionality of the cart related Data.
+Recomended way is open productsCart.html inside the chrom browser using open with chrome app.